matthewubundi/resonate/docs/SYSTEM_ARCHITECTURE.md

 ## Executive Summary

-**Identity Preserver** is an AI-powered web application designed to help users preserve and maintain their unique communication identity across different platforms and contexts.
+**Resonate** is an AI-powered web application designed to help users preserve and maintain their unique communication identity across different platforms and contexts.
 The system leverages modern web technologies, secure authentication, and AI capabilities to analyze, store, and transform user communication patterns while maintaining their authentic voice.

 ### Key Features
 - Secure user authentication with multiple providers